FabEdge/fabedge/docs/install.md

    ```

-9. Add edge nodes that need to communicate directly to the same `community`.
+9. Add all edge nodes which need to communicate directly into one `community`.

    ```shell
    $ cat > node-community.yaml << EOF